-There is something about descending below-ground that conjures feelings of mystery and adventure - just ask Alice.
+There are so many fun bars in L.A. but there is something about descending below-ground that conjures feelings of mystery and adventure - just ask Alice.
 In few places is this more true than the underground bar.
 Secret entrances, darkened staircases, being in the know are all part of the appeal.

 There's no better place to enjoy this feeling than Downtown Los Angeles.
 Early 20th-century architectural gems have been revived right and left since the start of the 21st - and with them the basement bars, dance clubs and jazz lounges that once served the booming city’s movers and shakers.
 Bank vaults, a power plant and historic speakeasies are being redesigned for the thriving Downtown L.A. nightlife scene.
-Read on for Downtown L.A.’s finest in subterranean drinking, dining and dancing.
+If you’re searching for the best underground bars Downtown read on for Downtown L.A.’s finest in subterranean drinking, dining and dancing.

 Discover Los Angeles